A Flag For Kincardineshire

 IMG_2590

-, hereditary holders of the post of Earl Marischal, charged with care of the Regalia but with the addition of a depiction of Dunottar Castle in the county, to recall a significant chapter in Scottish history when William Keith, the 6th Earl Marischal, took the Regalia to the castle for safekeeping against the army of Oliver Cromwell, the building being subsequently besieged.
+granted in 1927, over a depiction of Dunnotar Castle in the county, to recall a significant chapter in Scottish history when William Keith, the 6th Earl Marischal, took the Regalia to the castle for safekeeping against the army of Oliver Cromwell, the building being subsequently besieged.
 The castle’s governor, George Ogilvy of Barras and the minister of nearby Kinneff parish, James Granger, smuggled the items out of the castle and buried them under the floor of the parish church until restoration of the monarchy in 1660.
+The sword and sceptre accordingly feature in the flag, in the red of the council colours, to stand out against the white background

 mearns